blynkkk/blynkkk.github.io/FAQ.md

 > Yes, you can use Blynk just with a USB cable.
 There is a step-by-step [instruction](http://docs.blynk.cc/#other-hardware-connect-over-usb) on how to do it.

 - Can Blynk handle multiple Arduinos?
 > Yes.
-There 2 ways right now :
+There 3 ways right now :
+> - add multiple devices to your project.
 > - you may use same [Auth Token](http://docs.blynk.cc/#getting-started-getting-started-with-application-auth-token) for different hardware.
 In that case you can control few hardwares from 1 dashboard.
 > - you can do it using [Bridge functionality](http://docs.blynk.cc/#widgets-other-bridge) which allows you to send messages from one hardware to another.

 - Does Blynk server store sensor data when app goes offline?
 > Yes, every command that hardware sends to server is stored.
 You could use [History Graph](http://docs.blynk.cc/#widgets-displays-history-graph) widget in order to view it.

+- How many Virtual Pins I can use?
+> It depends mostly on your hardware.
+Low-end hardware may use up to 32 Virtual Pins.
+More powerful (like ESP8266) can
+> use up to 128 but it requires also BLYNK_USE_128_VPINS property in your sketch.
+[Example](https://github.com/blynkkk/blynk-library/blob/master/src/Blynk/BlynkConfig.h#L64).

 - Why app requires all this permissions?
 > http://help.blynk.cc/faq/blynk-android-permissions-explained